Virginia Gay

-Virginia Gay (born 16 September 1981) is an Australian actress, writer and director, mostly known for her work on the Australian TV dramas Winners & Losers (as Frances James), and All Saints (as Gabrielle Jaeger).
+Virginia Gay is an Australian actress, writer, and director, mostly known for her work on the Australian TV dramas Winners & Losers (as Frances James) and All Saints (as Gabrielle Jaeger).

-Education
+Early life and education

-Born in Sydney, Gay attended Summer Hill Public School and Newtown High School of the Performing Arts in Sydney as a drama and music student.
+Born in Sydney, Australia, Gay attended Summer Hill Public School and Newtown High School of the Performing Arts in Sydney as a drama and music student.

 She studied English literature and performance studies at Sydney University and was a member of the Sydney University Dramatic Society from 2001 to 2003.
-She left Sydney University and enrolled at the Western Australian Academy of Performing Arts (WAAPA), at the Edith Cowan University, Perth, where she graduated in 2005 with an Advanced Diploma of Performing Arts.
-She won the Coles Myer Institute Vocational Student of the Year award and the prestigious Sangora Education Foundation Award for Vocational Education and Training.
+She left Sydney University and enrolled at the Western Australian Academy of Performing Arts (WAAPA), at Edith Cowan University, Perth, where she graduated in 2005 with an Advanced Diploma of Performing Arts.
+She won the Coles Myer Institute Vocational Student of the Year award and the Sangora Education Foundation Award for Vocational Education and Training.

 Career

 While still at WAAPA, Gay unsuccessfully auditioned for the role of Ricky on All Saints.
-However, she impressed the directors so much that after graduation in 2006, she was called in to audition for the role of Gabrielle Jaeger.
-She appeared in the final four seasons of the show, between 2006 and 2009.
+However, she impressed the directors so much that after graduation in 2006, she was called in to audition for the role of Gabrielle Jaeger, and won the role.

-In 2008, she appeared with Ian Moss (of Cold Chisel fame) as her professional partner on the reality series It Takes Two and the pair came third.
+In 2008, she appeared with Ian Moss (of Cold Chisel fame) as her professional partner on the reality series It Takes Two, and the pair came third.
 Gay and Moss made It Takes Two history, scoring a 10 from judge Ross Wilson in their first performance on the show.

-In October 2008, Gay was part of the cast in a concert performance of the musical Breast Wishes in support of Breast Cancer.
+In October 2008, Gay was part of the cast in a concert performance of the musical Breast Wishes in support of breast cancer.

 In February/March 2009, when Shane Jenek (Courtney Act) injured his leg in a skiing accident, Gay was asked to replace Jenek in the production Gentlemen Prefer Blokes for the Mardi Gras festival.

-From March 2011, Gay portrayed Frances James in the TV series Winners & Losers on the Seven Network.
+From March 2011 on, Gay portrayed Frances James in the TV series Winners & Losers on the Seven Network.

-From 2011 to 2016, Gay made several appearances as a guest panelist on the ABC's First Tuesday Book Club hosted by Jennifer Byrne.
+From 2011 to 2016, Gay made several appearances as a guest panellist on the ABC's First Tuesday Book Club, hosted by Jennifer Byrne.

 During August 2012, Gay performed her cabaret show Dirty Pretty Songs at the Edinburgh Fringe Festival in The Famous Spiegeltent.